zapier/visual-builder/docs/_publish/launch-process/zap-templates.md

 **Who can publish Zap templates using my integration?**

-Any public partner on Zapier is able to create and publish Zap templates using your integration.
+Any user on Zapier is able to create and publish Zap templates using any integration that is in beta or public status.
+Zapier also identifies real-world usage and automatically generates Zap templates to help users discover use cases, enhance integration usage, and create more engaged users on both platforms.
 All Zap templates are subject to the same review process to ensure our quality standards are met.

 **Can we remove or hide Zap templates that include our competitors from our directory page?**